 Do you really think that teaching is just another job?

-How do we expect a “nonteacher” to understand what kind of work attitude teachers should have – to agree with what Ben Orlin said that he sees teaching as an act of self-sacrifice, as a hard path undertaken for the greater good.
+How do we expect a “nonteacher” to understand what kind of work attitude teachers should have and to agree with Ben Orlin said who sees teaching as an act of self-sacrifice, as a hard path undertaken for the greater good?

 So, when colleagues in the academe are not performing and behaving the way a teacher should, check their academic background.
 They could be “nonteachers.”
-And pardon me using the word “nonteacher.”
-It’s not in any dictionaries I checked online, except for one – http://www.yourdictionary.com.
-I just can’t think of a word to label professionals in the academe that were allowed to teach even if their degrees are not related to education or they did not have any training as a teacher at all.
+(And excuse me using the word “nonteacher.”
+It’s not in any dictionaries I checked online, except for one – http://www.yourdictionary.com.)
+I just can’t think of a word that could best label professionals in the academe that were allowed to teach even if their degrees are not related to education or they did not have any training as a teacher at all.

 But a more serious concern in the academe is this – Why are there teachers who were trained to be teachers who act as if they themselves are “nonteachers”?